Revenge of the Nerds: Planned remake

 A remake of the original Revenge of the Nerds was slated for release in 2007, the first project for the newly created Fox Atomic, but was canceled in November 2006 after two weeks of filming.
 The cast included Adam Brody, Dan Byrd, Katie Cassidy, Kristin Cavallari, Jenna Dewan, Chris Marquette, Ryan Pinkston, Efren Ramirez, and Nick Zano.
 The film was to be directed by Kyle Newman, executive produced by McG, and written by Gabe Sachs and Jeff Judah, Adam Jay Epstein and Andrew Jacobson, and Adam F. Goldberg.

 Filming took place in Atlanta, Georgia at Agnes Scott College, the Georgia State Capitol, and Inman Park.
 Filming was originally scheduled to take place at Emory University, but university officials changed their minds after reading the script.
 The film was shelved after producers found the movie difficult to shoot on the smaller Agnes Scott campus and studio head Peter Rice was disappointed with the dailies.
 20th Century Fox personnel have stated that it is highly unlikely that a remake will be picked up in the future.

 Seth MacFarlane announced his intentions to reboot the series under his Fuzzy Door Productions for 20th Century Studios in December 2020 with Kenny and Keith Lucas to write and star in the film.

 Television

 A pilot for a Revenge of the Nerds television series directed by Peter Baldwin was produced in 1991, but was never aired and was not picked up for a series.
-The aborted TV pilot was later included as a bonus in the DVD release of the film.
+The aborted TV pilot was later included as a bonus in the DVD and Blu-ray release of the film.

 In the mid-2000s, Armstrong and Carradine had devised an idea for a reality television show based on nerds competing against each other in challenges, inspired by Revenge of the Nerds.
 However, the idea was rejected at the time, due to the competing Beauty and the Geek show.
 Six years later, Armstrong and Carradine shopped the idea around and were able to get the show greenlit on TBS in 2012.
-King of the Nerds ran for three seasons from 2013 to 2015, with Armstrong and Carradine hosting the program.
+King of the Nerds ran for three seasons from 2013 to 2015, with Armstrong and Carradine hosting.